gimmy1/Blob-Boundary/README.md

 I took an OOP approach.
 I decided to iterate over the 2D array until I found the very first instance of a 1.
 I then would determine validity of the shape by checking for 1's around.
 If still valid I would check for adjacent 1's until valid_blob ticker reached 0.
 This would allow the Blob to be safe until it reached 0, it begins at 9.

+# How to Run
+- Download and `cd` into directory
+- Run `python3 blob.py`
+- View answers in terminal!